brettmorris/dicebot/README.md

 npm install -g pkg
 ```

-Then use the following to create the exe:
+Then use the following to create the exe
 ```
-pkg injdex.js
+pkg index.js
 ```